 Our executive leadership team and environment manager implement our Environmental Policy, investigate and introduce technology and projects to improve our environmental performance, and work with the Taranaki Regional Council (TRC) and New Plymouth District Council across a range of water, air and noise monitoring and consenting requirements.

-Protecting our wildlife and harbour
+Protecting our wildlife and their habitat

 As well as the Taranaki Regional Council and New Plymouth District Council, we work closely with the Ngā Motu Marine Reserve Society, Ngāti Te Whiti hapū, the Department of Conservation (DOC), and other conservation organisations in support of environmental and wildlife initiatives and monitoring.